CleverCloud/doc.clever-cloud.com/runtimes/docker/docker.md

 Every environment variable defined for your application will be passed as a build environment variable using the `--build-arg=<ENV>` parameter during the `docker build`.

+## Environment variables

+Note that the environment variables you specify for your docker application either via the CLI or the console are available only during the run phase.
+If you need to use environment variables during build phase, use the process described in the **Build-time variables** section.

 ## Sample apps

 We provide a few examples of dockerized applications on Clever Cloud.